 MikroTik Router install ISO (hard coded for CD-ROM) - DOES NOT WORK!

-Newer .ISOs of FreeNas, TrueOS, NetBSD, DesktopBSD, DragonFly and PCBSD - DO NOT WORK as ISO files (they are hard coded for a CD-ROM)!
-However, memstick images with a single A5 type partition should work - see here.
+Some .ISOs of FreeNas, TrueOS, NetBSD, DesktopBSD, DragonFly and PCBSD - MAY NOT WORK as ISO files.
+However, memstick images with a single A5 type partition and some FreeBSD ISOs should work using .imgPTN files- see here.

 ROSA - even UEFI-booting from a FAT32 or FAT16 partition gives a 'wrong fs type, bad option, bad superblock on /dev/sda' error ???